 The Joint Program involves several departments at MIT—Earth, Atmospheric, and Planetary Sciences and Biology in the School of Science; and Civil and Environmental Engineering, Electrical Engineering and Computer Science, and Mechanical Engineering in the School of Engineering.

 Financial aid, offered as research assistantships or fellowships to most entering graduate students, is sufficient to cover tuition and fees and provide a stipend.
 Upon admission, students register in the appropriate MIT department and at WHOI simultaneously, and are assigned academic advisors at each institution.
-Because the Joint Program is not affiliated with any one particular MIT department, students who wish to be considered for the program must indicate their intent on the front of their applications.

 Research at WHOI is devoted to using the basic sciences and engineering to gain a better understanding of the marine environment.
 Some 200 scientists and engineers and a support staff of about 600 work in laboratories located in the village of Woods Hole and on the nearby Quisset Campus.
 Another 75 people operate three research vessels (ranging from 177 to 279 feet in length), the deep-diving submersible ALVIN, and smaller coastal vessels.
 WHOI also has remotely-operated research vehicles and autonomous underwater vehicles.
 Computer services provided within WHOI include links to other institutions and to national networks.